What is Computer Vision Syndrome (CVS), and how does it affect you?

 A thorough eye examination can detect CVS, also known as optical eyestrain.

-- Visual acuity tests are used to measure the extent to which vision may harm.
+- Visual acuity tests measure the extent to which vision may harm.

 - Refraction is used to determine the proper lens power for correcting refractive errors.

 - Examining how the eyes concentrate, shift, and collaborate.
-The eyes must shift direction, switch, and act in synchronization to produce a consistent, single picture of what is being viewed.
+The eyes must change direction, switch, and act synchronously to produce a consistent, single picture of what is being viewed.

 This examination will look for issues that prevent the eyes from concentrating or find it challenging to use both eyes simultaneously.

-This experiment can be done without the use of eye drops to see how the eyes react under normal conditions.
-In certain cases, eye drops or artificial tears are often used, when some of the eye’s focusing power remains blocked, for example.
+This experiment can be done without eye drops to see how the eyes react under normal conditions.
+However, in some instances, eye drops or artificial tears are often used when some of the eye’s focusing power remains blocked, for example.

 They prevent the eyes from shifting focus when the tests are being performed.
-CVS is risky and can result in irreversible vision loss or eye damage.
-To prevent irreversible harm, it’s always a smart idea to repair the issue.
+However, CVS is risky and can result in irreversible vision loss or eye damage.
+To avoid irreversible harm, it’s always a brilliant idea to prevent the issue.